aregtech/areg-sdk/docs/wiki/mcrouter.md

-Here is the revised document with improved clarity and grammar:

----

 # AREG SDK Multicast Router

 The **Multicast Router (mcrouter)** in AREG SDK enables efficient communication between Service Provider and Consumer nodes within a networked environment.